 The Friendly Tone

-Depending on the industry, the friendly tone can help you in getting much closer to the audience.
+Depending on the industry, a friendly tone can help you get closer to the audience.

 It can include :